gebeer/FieldtypeImageReference/README.md

 ### Settings / Options
 * The page containing the images to choose from.
-    - images from that page and optionally it's child pages will be used as site-wide images.
+    - Images from that page and optionally it's child pages will be used as site-wide images.
-* Option to include images from child pages of the page that contains images
+* Option to include images from child pages of the page above
 * A folder containing the images to choose from
+  * Image extensions and max file size for images in folder
 * Option to also include the images from the page being edited
 * Option to choose images from any page on the site
 * The image fields to use.
 These fields will supply images to the image reference field